-OIn accordance with the ODP policy on Incident Management, within 24 hours of the initial notification the AE evaluates the report to ensure that:
+In accordance with the ODP policy on Incident Management, within 24 hours of the initial notification, the AE evaluates the report to ensure that:

 - The provider took prompt action to protect the participant's health, safety and rights.
-This may include, but is not limited to contacting emergency services such as 911, arranging medical care, separating the perpetrator and victim, arranging counseling or referring to a victim assistance program. - When applicable, the provider met the mandatory reporting requirements by contacting the appropriate protective services agency for children, adults with a disability, or older adults. - The provider notified the family or guardian of the incident within 24 hours (unless otherwise indicated in the individual support plan). - When applicable, the provider initiated an investigation by assigning the case to an ODP Certified Investigator (CI).

-ODP requires separation of the victim from the alleged perpetrator (also known as the "target" of the investigation) when an allegation of abuse, neglect, or exploitation is made, and the individual's health and safety are jeopardized.
+This may include, but is not limited to contacting emergency services such as 911, arranging medical care, separating the perpetrator and victim, arranging counseling or referring to a victim assistance program. - When applicable, the provider met the mandatory reporting requirements by contacting the appropriate protective services agency for children, adults with a disability, or older adults. - The provider notified the family or guardian of the incident within 24 hours (unless otherwise indicated in the service plan). - When applicable, the provider initiated an investigation by assigning the case to an ODP Certified Investigator (CI).
+ODP requires separation of the victim from the alleged perpetrator (also known as the "target" of the investigation) when an allegation of abuse is made.
 In accordance with 55 Pa.
 Code § 6100.46(b), if there is an incident of abuse, suspected abuse or alleged abuse of a participant involving a staff person, household member, consultant, intern or volunteer, the involved staff person, household member, consultant, intern or volunteer may not have direct contact with a participant until the investigation is concluded and the investigating agency has confirmed that no abuse occurred or that the findings are inconclusive.
 Additionally, in accordance with 55 Pa.
 Code § 6100.46(c), the provider shall immediately report the abuse, suspected abuse or alleged abuse to the participant, persons designated by the participant, and ODP.
-Targets may not have contact with any participants registered to receive services until the investigation is concluded.
-This separation may include suspending or terminating the alleged target.

 Pennsylvania protective service laws requires mandated reporters to notify state protective service agencies of incidents of abuse, neglect, exploitation, abandonment and suspicious death that meet reporting criteria.
-ODP also complies with Pennsylvania's Neglect and Abuse of Care-dependent person laws in accordance with 18 PA C. S. §§ 2713 and 2713.1, which requires reporting the abuse or neglect of care-dependent persons to the State Attorney General's office and/or other local District Attorney's offices.
+ODP also complies with Pennsylvania's Neglect and Abuse of Care-dependent person laws in accordance with 18 PA C. S. §§ 2713 and 2713.1, which requires reporting the abuse or neglect of care-dependent persons to the State Attorney General's office and/or the local District Attorney's offices.